Newsflash:

 Why collect Indigenous voices

-The State Library of NSW has a long history of working with Indigenous peoples and communities across NSW and Australia.
-The establishment of the Indigenous Services team in 2013 was an exciting opportunity for the Library to extend these activities and to work in partnership with communities to develop programs and enhance collections relating to Indigenous Australian people today.
+The State Library of NSW has a recent history of working with First Nations peoples and communities across NSW and Australia.
+The establishment of the Indigenous Engagement team in 2013 was an exciting opportunity for the Library to extend these activities and to work in partnership with communities to develop programs and enhance collections relating to Aboriginal and Torres Strait Islander peoples today.

 In 2015 the Indigenous Collecting Strategy was developed to assist the Library to proactively collect in this priority area.
-The plan will seek to collect published and unpublished, from Indigenous and non-Indigenous organisations, individuals and communities.
-The Library aims to collect cultural materials that illustrate individual and community contributions in areas such as history, culture, activism and meaningful events.
-To find out more about what the Library would like to collect visit the what we aim to collect page.
+The plan sought to collect published and unpublished materials, from Indigenous and non-Indigenous organisations, individuals and communities.
+The new First Nations Collecting Strategy (2023) builds on this foundation to collect cultural materials that illustrate individual and community contributions in areas such as history, culture, activism, literature, oral histories and creative expression.

-PDF icon Read the full Indigenous Collecting Strategy here
+PDF icon Read the First Nations Collecting Strategy

 George Augustus Robinson journal, Port Phillip Protectorate, 5 July-6 August 1841